This post was originally published on (7/22/2021) and updated on (11/1/2022).

 Isn’t it funny that you’re a healthcare professional and yet the chances of you knowing how people are able to pay for their healthcare costs are slim-to-none?
 Well you are in the majority there my friend, no one really understands insurance unless they are required to for a living.

 Allow me to introduce myself- your insurance guide/advisor/expert, Parita Patel.
-If you asked me a year ago about how my insurance worked, I would’ve stared at you and shrugged my shoulders immediately.
+If you asked me 2 years ago about how my insurance worked, I would’ve stared at you and shrugged my shoulders immediately.
 And the last thing I thought I'd do with my life is help people with their health insurance but to be honest, when you’re mostly saving people money AND getting them better protected, I’m happy to have made the career change.

 So here is my promise to you, by the time you’ve read this blog post you will 1) hopefully laugh at my corny jokes (or at least I spread a smile across your face) because 2) you’ll be an insurance expert!
 Let the knowledge drop begin!